aknackiron/testdroid-documentation/testdroid-cloud-integration/jenkins-plugin/index.md

 ## Configuration Instructions

 To install Run in Cloud (RiC) Plugin navigate to Jenkins main page.
-From there navigate to: *Manage Jenkins -> Manage plugins -> Available* and search for Testdroid.
+From there navigate to: *Manage Jenkins -> Manage plugins -> Available* and search for Bitbar Testing.
 After plugin installation and restarting Jenkins, plugin can be configured in Jenkins Configuration page.
 The plugin adds a new build step that can be used in any Jenkins job to launch builds in Bitbar Testing cloud.

 ## Configure

-Open Jenkins main configuration page(*Manage Jenkins -> Configure System*) in Testdroid Cloud section and fill necessary Bitbar Testing account information.
+Open Jenkins main configuration page(*Manage Jenkins -> Configure System*) in Bitbar Testing section and fill necessary Bitbar Testing account information.
 Click *Authorize* button to validate account details.

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/ric-main-config.png)